ambulismo/gigya-dev-toolkit/README.md

 #### Import

-Exported setting files can be imported into any API key.
+Exported setting files can be imported into API key(s).

 #### Copy

-Copy settings between API keys.
-You can select multiple settings to copy at once.
+Copy settings between API key(s).
+You can select multiple settings to copy at once and copy to multiple destination API keys.

 #### Validation

-Settings (sourced from another API key) can be validated against an API key's live settings.
+Settings (sourced from an API key) can be validated against other API key(s) live settings.
 If validation fails, the difference between the expected and actual setting will be shown graphically.